BLOG: APPLIED RESEARCH OF EMMANUEL GOSPEL CENTER

 Ten years later, EGC’s Applied Research team revisited the snapshot the 2014 data had produced and re-interviewed almost two dozen of the original churches.
 The team wanted to examine any shifts in the church landscape over a challenging and tumultuous period.

 The research team gathered their findings in a series of reports we will release periodically throughout 2025.
 The Executive Summary Report provides a broad introduction to the study along with major data trends.
-The other reports revolve around four different themes:
+The other reports revolve around five different themes:

 Read More